-The principal indicators used to measure the performance at company and segment level in the past 12 months are operating profit and total cash generation.
+The principal indicators used to measure the performance at company and segment level in the past year are operating profit and net change in cash.
 For the current year and the previous year, these are shown in the Income Statement and in the Statement of Cash Flows respectively.
-There are detailed KPIs within the company's trading contract and these are monitored accordingly.
+There were detailed KPIs within the company's trading contract and these were monitored by senior management who reviewed monthly reports.